Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Harmonic maps of finite uniton number

 Condition (i) says that $\Phi$ takes values in the loop group $\Omega\SO{7}$, (ii) says that those values are actually in $\Omega G_2$, and (iii) follows from the assumption of finite uniton number.
-We take the least $s$ for which \eqref{W-limits} holds; then the \emph{$S^1$-invariant limit}, see for example, \cite[\S 3.3]{unitons}, is given by \eqref{S1-limits}, see \cite{correia-pacheco-G2}.
+We take the least $s$ for which \eqref{W-limits} holds; then the \emph{$S^1$-invariant limit} \cite[\S 3.3]{unitons}, is given by \eqref{S1-limits} \cite{correia-pacheco-G2}.